-More oneworld destinations, routes, services - and awards08 December 2009
+More oneworld destinations, routes, services - and awards08 de diciembre de 2009

 American to boost schedules at main hubs: American Airlines and its American Eagle regional affiliate are to increase their networks and schedules from their key hubs - Dallas/Fort Worth, Chicago O'Hare, Miami and New York -adding six new destinations to the oneworld map during the next flying season.

 At Chicago, the group will add 57 daily departures, making a total of 487, and open service to 12 new domestic destinations and three new international cities, including Beijing and Vancouver.
 Domestically, it will open service to six new oneworld destinations: Allentown, Pennsylvania (which has the three-letter IATA code ABE); Fargo, North Dakota (FAR); Harrisburg, Pennsylvania (MDT); Rapid City, South Dakota (RAP); Scranton-Wilkes Barre, Pennsylvania (AVP), and Sioux Falls, South Dakota (FSD).
 It will also open five new routes from Chicago to destinations already on the oneworld® map - Calgary, Charleston, Dayton, Jacksonville and Lexington.

 From New York JFK, it will add new mainline service to Madrid and Manchester, along with San Jose (Costa Rica) and Austin.
 American Eagle will launch flights to Colombus and St Louis.